 When the payment is made

-Payments are made on a fortnightly basis in arrears and the payment start date depends on the date of your 16th birthday.
+Payments are made every 2 weeks and the payment start date depends on the date of your 16th birthday.

 Your education provider will be able to provide details of payment dates.

-Your council or college may stop EMA payments if you don't follow your learning agreement.
+Your council or college may stop EMA payments if you do not follow your learning agreement.

 Contact your EMA team